IAmHughes/IAmRepoCleaner/README.md

 # IAmRepoCleaner
+This script, `repo-cleaner`, will delete every repository matching a specific pattern for either a user or organization based on options passed through the command line.

+## Pre-Requisites

+### AUTHENTICATION:
+//TODO REPLACE
+You need a PAT

+## Running the Script

 ### NAME:
-repo-cleaner - Deletes every repository for the user or org specified up to 30 at a time
+repo-cleaner - Deletes every repository matching a specific name pattern for the user or org specified up to 30 at a time

 ### SYNOPSIS: